TuBz/EMS-Epoch-Mission-System/README.md

 ## Installation Instructions
 ### dayz_server PBO Instructions

 Download and unpack the most recent release of EMS from <a href="https://github.com/TheFuchs/Epoch-Mission-System--EMS-/releases">our GitHub Release Section</a>.
-Currently this is version 0.2.5 with hotfixes from 26.12.2013
+Currently this is version 0.2.6

 Make a copy of your <b>dayz_server.pbo</b> and rename it <b>dayz_server.pbo.bak</b>